-- To ensure school takes appropriate action, in a timely manner, to safeguard and promote the welfare of all children - To ensure responsibilities and procedures are fully understood and that everyone can recognise signs and indicators of abuse or neglect and respond to them appropriately. - To ensure that the school's practice meets local and national guidance and all statutory requirements are in place. - To ensure responsibilities and procedures are fully understood and that everyone can recognise signs and indicators of abuse or neglect and respond to them appropriately.
+- To ensure the Trust and its schools takes appropriate action, in a timely manner, to safeguard and promote the welfare of all children - To ensure responsibilities and procedures are fully understood and that everyone can recognise signs and indicators of abuse or neglect and respond to them appropriately. - To ensure that practice in our schools meets local and national guidance and all statutory requirements are in place.